mcmah309/anyhow/README.md

 ```
 Since anyhow makes the trade off that you do not care about the underlying causes inner type,
 which allows your api's to be more composable and concise,
 downcasting is expected to be used sparingly.
-Thus being most useful in applications.

 [anyhow]: https://docs.rs/anyhow/latest/anyhow/
 [rust]: https://pub.dev/packages/rust_core